Decoys 2: Alien Seduction

 Decoys 2: Alien Seduction is a 2007 Canadian science fiction horror film directed by Jeffery Scott Lando, and written by Miguel Tejada-Flores and Tom Berry.
 It is the sequel to the film Decoys.
 It was originally titled Decoys 2: Rebirth, with its North American DVD release title being Decoys: The Second Seduction.

 Actress Kim Poirier and actor Corey Sevier return from the original film, while the film also stars Tobin Bell and Dina Meyer.

 It was originally due to air on TV but was given a straight-to-DVD release.
+Critic Scott Weinburg, of DVD Talk, gave the film a 2* review, summarizing with the advice "Skip It".

 Plot

-Set in a different northwestern city some years after the events of the first film, the film opens with a beautiful girl, Delia (Michelle Molineux), making out with a guy in a car on cold, snowy night.
+Set in a different northwestern city some years after the events of the first film, the film opens with a beautiful young woman, Delia, making out with a guy in a car on a cold, snowy night.
 After being interrupted by a passing-by officer, the two resume their activity only for tentacles to erupt from Delia's chest.

-In an Evolutionary Biology class held by Prof. Erwin Buckton (Tobin Bell), the first film's protagonist, Luke Callahan (Corey Sevier), is shown to have survived his encounter with Alex (Meghan Ory).
-Part of the class are Sam Compton (Tyler Johnston) and Stephanie Baxter (Kailin See).
-When Prof. Buckton's class ends, Luke sees from a distance one of the aliens he had a hand in killing previously: Constance Snowden (Kim Poirier).
+In an Evolutionary Biology class held by Prof. Erwin Buckton, the first film's protagonist, Luke Callahan, is shown to have survived his encounter with Alex.
+Part of the class are Sam Compton and Stephanie Baxter.
+When Prof. Buckton's class ends, Luke sees from a distance one of the aliens he had a hand in killing previously: Constance Snowden.
 Constance now is under the guise of a doctor.
-He later visits his psychiatrist, Dr. Alana Geisner (Dina Meyer).
+He later visits his psychiatrist, Dr. Alana Geisner.
 Though he tells her the Aliens and the events of the first film are a product of his dreams and hallucinations instead of actual events, he reveals to her that he doesn't know how he survived, only that he woke up in a hospital days later being attended by a psychiatrist.
 Dr. Geisner hands Luke a full container of Anti-Hallucigens which only seems to make Luke more agitated.

-Sam returns to his dorm room where his friends and dormmates - Henry Robbins, Peter Brunson and Nick Dean - hatch a sex-fuel competition to see who can hook-up with the most co-eds by the end of the summer with the winner earning a hefty sum of cash.
+Sam returns to his dorm room where his friends and dormmates - Henry Robbins, Peter Brunson and Nick Dean - hatch a sex-fuel competition to see who can hook-up with the most women by the end of the summer with the winner earning a hefty sum of cash.
 It involves recording the event as proof while also keeping it all a big secret.
 Initially against the idea, Sam is convinced to join.

-Another alien disguised as an attractive human female, Jasmine (Lindsay Maxwell), is caught speeding by the same officer from the start of the film.
+Another alien disguised as an attractive human woman, Jasmine, is caught speeding by the same officer from the start of the film.
 She seduces but accidentally kills the officer.